ng-Classic/ng-classic/aio/content/start/start-routing.md

     <code-example header="src/app/product-details/product-details.component.ts" path="getting-started/src/app/product-details/product-details.component.1.ts" region="props-methods"></code-example>

-    `ActivatedRoute` is specific to each component that the Angular ClassicRouter loads.
+    `ActivatedRoute` is specific to each component that the Angular Classic Router loads.
     `ActivatedRoute` contains information about the route and the route's parameters.

     By injecting `ActivatedRoute`, you are configuring the component to use a service.